Napier Miles Primary

 Some pupils may also have a support plan, ensuring a consistent approach in helping them understand, manage and develop their communicative behavioural and emotional responses to the world around them.
 As part of this they may be the subject of a personal risk assessment, again to ensure safety, care and support.
 In addition pupils with specific medical or personal care requirements will have agreed appropriate care plans in place.
 All these plans will be shared and written in agreement with parents/carers.

 We believe in working in partnership with parents, carers and other professionals.
 Engaging parents/carers in their child’s learning is achieved through formal means such as parents’ evenings, annual reports and annual reviews.
 Also each class provides a termly curriculum newsletter and learning update.
 Teachers communicate with families through a Home-School Diary and will make phone calls home to celebrate a success as well as discuss any concerns.
 Parents and carers are also invited to special events during the year.
-Family views are sought as part of the child centred review process, led by the school’s designated EHCP co-ordinator.
-Also they are given the opportunity to help shape feedback foci for parents’ evenings to reflect their particular priorities or concerns.
+Family views are sought as part of the child centred review process, led by the school’s designated Transitions co-ordinator.

 This is enhanced by a strong focus on all forms of communication, ”learning to learn” and the development of social, emotional and self-care skills.
 It is essential that all learning is relevant and enriches the pupils’ experiences.